-With a credit card and Internet access, you can buy almost anything without leaving your home.
+With a credit card and online access, you can buy almost anything without leaving your home.
 But convenience is costly if you're not careful.
-Credit card fraud and identity theft were among the 10 most frequently reported Internet scams in 2009, according to the Internet Crime Complaint Center.
+Credit card fraud and identity theft were among the 10 most frequently reported internet scams in 2009, according to the Internet Crime Complaint Center.

 How to Use Your Credit Card Safely